On this page

 Reusable packaging typically includes totes, containers, plastic cases, pallets, trays and dunnage.
 Also referred to as returnable packaging, it allows for multiple uses over a prolonged period.
 Reusable packaging can be more sustainable than recyclable single-trip packaging, as it reduces raw materials and energy used in manufacturing and recycling processes.

-However, GWP designs and manufactures both reusable and single-trip (recyclable) packaging.
-As such, we can provide you with genuinely impartial advice on the best solution for your business in terms of cost, performance and minimising environmental impact.
-This advantage is in addition to numerous other benefits, including expert design, short lead times, a vast range of packaging products and the highest level of customer support.
+However, at GWP, we design and manufacture both reusable and single-trip (recyclable) packaging.
+As such, we can provide you with genuinely impartial advice on the best solution for your business regarding cost, performance and minimising environmental impact.
+This advantage is in addition to numerous other benefits, including expert design, short lead times, a vast range of reusable packaging products and the highest level of customer support.

 Reusable transit packaging